Slovakia E-Invoicing Requirements: 2027 Guide

 Slovakia's e-invoicing legislation becomes legally valid on January 1, 2026, but the main operational rules for domestic B2B and B2G structured e-invoicing plus real-time reporting start on January 1, 2027.
 A compliant e-invoice is not a PDF.
 It must be a structured XML invoice aligned to EN 16931, typically exchanged through a Peppol-based model, and taxable persons must be able to receive those invoices through a certified service provider.
 The next major step, expanded cross-border EU reporting, begins on July 1, 2030.
 There is no B2C e-invoicing mandate in this reform.

-At a high level, this reform sits within Slovakia's VAT framework under VAT Act No. 222/2004 Coll., with implementation overseen through the Financial Administration of the Slovak Republic.
+The reform sits within Slovakia's VAT framework under VAT Act No. 222/2004 Coll., with implementation overseen through the Financial Administration of the Slovak Republic.
 This guide is written as a finance-team transition reference, not a legal alert.
-The rest of this Slovakia electronic invoicing guide explains who is in scope, what file format counts, why receipt capability matters, how the current IS EFA environment connects to the new model, and what practical workstreams finance teams should complete during 2026.
+It covers who is in scope, what file format counts, why receipt capability matters, how the current IS EFA environment connects to the new model, and what practical workstreams finance teams should complete during 2026.

 Who Must Issue And Receive E-Invoices In Slovakia